 Applications with different operating system requirements cannot be hosted together on the same Docker Host.
 For example, let’s say we have 4 different applications, out of which 3 applications require a Linux-based operating system and the other application requires a Windows-based operating system.
 In such a scenario, the 3 applications that require a Linux-based operating system can be hosted on a single Docker Host, whereas the application that requires a Windows-based operating system needs to be hosted on a different Docker Host.

 That’s a wrap!

-Hope you got some insights about the benefits of using Docker.
+Hope you got some insights into the benefits of using Docker.
 Since Docker has been used everywhere now, it can be a bit overwhelming.
-You can learn more about it in their official site.
+You can learn more about it on their official site.